 One of the main reasons a tattoo negligence claim might be possible is if you’ve suffered as a result of negligence.
 For example, you might be able to claim if you’re injured because the correct procedures aren’t used, safety measures are adhered to or the wrong equipment is used.
 The types of suffering that could lead to tattoo injury negligence claims include blood poisoning or infections.

 Within this guide, we cover all you may need to know when seeking tattoo injury compensation.
 We’ll cover what could be considered a tattoo artist’s fault, the types of infection you could receive from a tattoo that has not been done properly, and how we could help you make a tattoo negligence claim for compensation.
-We answer questions such as ‘can you sue a tattoo artist for scarring?’ too.
-We’ll also provide some useful reading material at the bottom of this guide that could further assist you.

 If your tattoo artist has not adhered to basic standards for hygiene and good health and safety practices for clients and you suffer some kind of tattoo injury, you could make a tattoo negligence claim.
 There could be many ways in which you could be injured while getting a tattoo.
 These could include: